-Ironically, I think mother-in-law/daughter-in-law relationships are usually strengthened or damaged more by the daughter-in-law than the mother-in-law because few daughter-in-laws give their husband’s mother a chance—a real chance.
+Ironically, I think mother-in-law/daughter-in-law relationships are usually strengthened or damaged more by the daughter-in-law than the mother-in-law because few daughters-in-law give their husband’s mother a chance—a real chance.

 We women are nurturers and home-builders.
 We want to protect our own—mark our territory.
 And we easily fall prey to the lie that our relationship will be better with our husband if we’re the only woman in his life.
 Sometimes we daughter-in-laws even misuse Genesis 2:24 as an excuse to distance ourselves from our in-laws, not realizing this weakens our marriage, our family, and our relationship with God.
 But before you say that’s not the case with you, let me tell you that I was never conscious of that attitude in myself until I began to pray about my in-law relationships.

 Scripture clearly commands us to honor our parents (and this includes in-laws when we marry).
 But Satan knows that honoring our mother-in-law will bring us personal and marital blessings, so he works overtime to confuse us with lies, fill us with insecurities, and create barriers between us and our husband’s mother.